Reviewing Delta Apparel (NYSE:DLA) and KBS Fashion Group (NYSE:KBSF)

 Profitability

-This table compares KBS Fashion Group and Delta Apparel’s net margins, return on equity and return on assets.
+This table compares Delta Apparel and KBS Fashion Group’s net margins, return on equity and return on assets.

 |Net Margins